BIGJRA/BIGJRA.github.io/rejuv.md

 Cross the bridge near the AA grunt.
 Go straight up and follow this path all the way through until the top of the castle.
 After a scene, start heading down the castle.
-After two sets of stairs, you’ll notice a cave has opened at the top, so head in to catch **Larvesta!**
+After two sets of stairs, you'll notice a cave has opened at the top, so head in to catch **Larvesta!**

 Head back out, but when you reach a fork, head left and go up the stairs